 The 19th century was a time of remarkable change in the world of art.
 At its start, the grand, cleanly executed canvases of the French Academy dominated Western art.
 However, as the century came to a close, modernism had taken hold, and the expressive swirls and dots of the Impressionists and Post-Impressionists were all the rage.
-Seemingly shifting from one extreme to another, artists of the 19th century evolved their style more rapidly than at any previous point in the history of art to reflect the societal attitudes and issues of their own time and place.
-Here, we will explore these history-altering shifts that propelled the evolution of art in the 19th-century.
+Seemingly shifting from one extreme to another, artists of the 19th century evolved their style more rapidly than at any previous point in the art history to reflect the societal attitudes and issues of their own time and place.
+If you're curious about the evolution of 19th century art history, you've come to the right place.
+Here, we will explore these history-altering shifts that propelled the evolution of art in the 19th-century and 19th century realism.

 |The Education of Achilles by Auguste-Clément Chrétien, 1861.
 Chrétien’s quintessential Neoclassical composition depicts a famous episode in the life of the legend Achilles — his education by the centaur Chiron.|

 At the turn of the 19th century, Neoclassicism was the prevailing trend in art.
 The last quarter of the 18th century had seen a renewed interest in classical antiquity, an interest that manifested itself in the fine and decorative arts of the age, which incorporated the subject matter and styles of ancient Greek and Roman art.
 This focus was fueled in part by the Enlightenment, an intellectual movement grounded in rationality.
 Classical cultures found favor with Enlightenment thinkers like Voltaire who considered them the height of civilized, democratic society, and, in turn, Neoclassical art became popular during the revolutions in America and France of the late 18th century.